wkumari/draft-wkumari-opsawg-sdi/README.md

    It is anticipated that some operator may want to replace the (vendor provided) keys after installing the device.
-There are two options when implementing this: a vendor could allow the operator's key to completely replace the initial device generated key (which means that, if the device is ever sold, the new owner couldn't use this technique to install the device), or the device could prefer the operators installed key.
+There are two options when implementing this: a vendor could allow the operator's key to completely replace the initial device-generated key (which means that, if the device is ever sold, the new owner couldn't use this technique to install the device), or the device could prefer the operator's installed key.
 This is an implementation decision left to the vendor.

 5.3.
 Device reinstall

-   Increasingly, operations is moving towards an automated model of device management, whereby portions (or the entire) configuration is programmatically generated.
+   Increasingly, operations is moving towards an automated model of device management, whereby portions of (or the entire) configuration is programmatically generated.
 This means that operators may want to generate an entire configuration after the device has been initially installed and ask the device to load and use this new configuration.
    It is expected (but not defined in this document, as it is vendor